JasselD/JasselNotes/COMP607/Cloud computing.md

 		- Refers to cloud infrastructure hosted externally by a third-party provider
 		- It reduces the need for internal IT infrastructure and management but gives control to the provider
 	- Edge Computing:
-		- A model where computing resources are placed closer to the location where they are needed
+		- A model where computing resources are placed closer to the location where they are needed to reduce latency and bandwidth usage
+		- Useful for applications requiring real-time processing, like autonomous vechiles or smart cities

+**Advantages of cloud comput